jordanshatford/youtube-downloader/CONTRIBUTING.md

 pnpm dev:web
 # Run the projects API and extension in development mode
 pnpm dev:extension
-# Run the projects CLI in development mode
-pnpm cli dev
 ```

 #### Generating the client package